 Microsoft Teams Integration

-Auto-create Microsoft Teams meetings for every booked appointment.
-Requires a Microsoft 365 account with Teams.
+Auto-create Microsoft Teams meetings for every confirmed booking.
+Requires Microsoft 365 Business or Enterprise with admin-consented API permissions.

 Auto-create Google Meet rooms for every booked meeting.
 Attendees receive the meeting link in their confirmation email.